Accuracy-First R\'enyi Differential Privacy and Post-Processing Immunity: Synthetic Data Generation Experiment

 To evaluate how the Brownian mechanism works in practice, we generate synthetic tabular data from summary statistics~\citep{mckennaGraphicalmodelBasedEstimation2019} released by the mechanism.
-We evaluate the quality of synthetic data with the accuracy of a gradient-boosting classifier, and check whether the accuracy meets a minimum threshold on private validation data that is disjoint from training data.
+We evaluate the quality of synthetic data with the accuracy of a gradient-boosting classifier, and check whether the accuracy meets a minimum threshold on private validation data that is disjoint from training data, applying \Cref{thm:unconditional-ex-post-rdp-threshold-check}.
 We use the UCI Adult dataset~\citep{kohaviAdult1996}.
 See \Cref{sec:experiment-extra} for details.
+Code is available at \url{https://github.com/TrustworthyMLHelsinki/accuracy-first-rdp}.

 We choose $\epsilon$ values for each release of the Brownian mechanism from a fixed list, containing 7 values, logarithmically spaced between 0.01 and 1.
 We start by releasing with the lowest $\epsilon$, and if the generated synthetic data does not meet the accuracy threshold, we release with the next $\epsilon$ in the list.
 This is repeated until the threshold is met, or the list is exhausted.
+We use the add/remove neighbourhood, where datasets are neighbouring if they are identical except one has an additional datapoint.

+We use 20\% of the full dataset as test data, and split the rest evenly between training and validation data.
 Since the validation data we use for the accuracy threshold check is also private, we consider two options to implement the check under DP: a composition of plain Gaussian mechanisms that release noisy accuracies under DP, and sparse vector technique (SVT; \citealp{dworkComplexityDifferentiallyPrivate2009}, \citealp{zhuImprovingSparseVector2020}).
 Note that both of these checks are noisy, meaning that they do not always return the correct result of the check.
+We investigate how changing the size of the validation set affects the results in \Cref{app:synthetic-data-varying-validation-size}, and find that reducing the size from the 40\% can improve test accuracy at the cost of a higher final $\epsilon$.